dpreussler/automator-log-converter/README.md

 Reads Android UI automator file outout and write a JUNIT Xml file.
 For example for usage in CI server as Jenkins

+input: file with output from automator (simply redirect it to file)
+output: file with JUnit XML

-Author: Danny Preussler
+Author: dpreussler@ebay.de

-© Kijiji GmbH, 2012
+(c) ebay inc, 2012

 Contains Apache ANT.
-Android DDMLib, licenced under Apache 2.0
+Android DDMLib, licensed under Apache 2.0

 LICENSED UNDER THE APACHE LICENSE, VERSION 2.0 (THE "LICENSE"); YOU MAY NOT USE THIS FILE EXCEPT IN COMPLIANCE WITH THE LICENSE.
 YOU MAY OBTAIN A COPY OF THE LICENSE AT HTTP://WWW.APACHE.ORG/LICENSES/LICENSE-2.0.